toolsforexperiments/labcore/docs/instruments/instrumentmonitoring.md

 ```

 !!!
 Note
-    The following portion assumes the user has:
-    - Docker Engine installed
-    - Basic familiarity with Docker
+    The following portion assumes the user has the Docker Engine installed and basic familiarity with Docker

 ## Docker